-Now that you’ve secured a job interview don’t forget what you’ve learned.
-A company has by now narrowed down the list of potential candidates who meet the job requirements.
-What will make you stand above the rest is your desire to do the job and do it well.
-Make sure you communicate your enthusiasm about past positions held and this future, sought-after position.
-A company wants to know that the person they hire is committed, energetic, passionate, eager, and won’t burn out.
-If you so choose, you can end the interview by saying: “I can and will do this job”.
+Communicate your enthusiasm about past positions held and the future, sought-after position.
+A company wants to know the person they hire is committed, energetic, passionate, eager, and won’t burn out.
+If you choose, you can end the interview by saying: “I can and will do this job.”

 Send a Thank-You